 Bhujangasana or Cobra Pose

-Cobra pose provides much-needed stretch for the upper body to give the energy boost and increases mobility.
+Cobra pose provides a much-needed stretch for the upper body to give the energy boost and increases mobility.
 The pose opens up the chest cavity and shoulders while increasing the flexibility in the arms and groin as you move forward.
-This pose is great to release stress and open up your heart chakra.
+This pose is great for releasing stress and open up your heart chakra.

 Vrikshasana or Tree Pose